astronomer/docs/astro/best-practices/dag-writing-on-astro.md

 ### Prerequisites

 - At least one [Astro Deployment](create-deployment.md) with at least one [worker queue](https://docs.astronomer.io/astro/configure-worker-queues) defined.
 - An [Astro project](https://docs.astronomer.io/astro/cli/overview) initialized with the Astro CLI.
+If you do not have a project ready you can fork the [Astro CLI Codespaces](https://github.com/astronomer/astro-cli-codespaces) repository.

 ### Implementation